jcubic/lips/docs/docs/lips/intro.md

 :::info

-be careful when using iterator protocol because any function side Scheme can return a promise.
+Be careful when using iterator protocol because any function side Scheme can return a promise.
 If you would change quoted object literal `` `&() `` with longhand `object` you will get an error because `object` is async.

 :::